NaiveDemon/multi-tenant-inventory-system/ARCHITECTURE.md

-Multi-Tenant Inventory Management System – Architecture
+# Multi-Tenant Inventory Management System – Architecture

+This document explains the architectural decisions taken while building the system, including trade-offs, reasoning, and scalability considerations.

+The goal of this design was to balance:

+- Simplicity
+- Data integrity
+- Performance
+- Real-world inventory correctness
+- Scalability readiness

+---

-1. Multi-Tenancy Strategy
+# 1. Multi-Tenancy Strategy

-Shared Database with Row-Level Isolation
+## Shared Database with Row-Level Isolation

-Each document across collections includes a tenantId field.
+Each document across all collections includes a `tenantId` field.

 Example: